google/cel-spec/tests/README.md

 See [the cel-go server](https://github.com/google/cel-go/tree/master/server) as an example.

-The server should be availabe as an executable file.
+The server should be available as an executable file.
 When invoked without without arguments, the server should listen on an arbitrary available TCP port on the local loopback address (`127.0.0.1` or `::1`), then write its address on `stdout` in the format